OpenRiak/riak_kv/docs/QueryAPI.md

 Where the number of index entries to be scanned per vnode is bigger than the block size (e.g. > 10K results in total) this can be fast and efficient.
 For smaller number of results per vnode, the query will still be fast, but it is relatively less efficient.

 There is an overhead per-vnode to setup the snapshot for the query, including running the query against the in-memory part, and then a cost which is correlated to the number of compressed blocks of index entries that need to be serialised (normally one per level if there are less than 64 entries in the range per vnode).
 Reducing the ring-size, will generally improve the efficiency of secondary index queries, but will not necessarily improve the speed.
 However, reducing the ring-size does not help the long-term scalability of a cluster.
-With 1% of work being 2i queries, there cna be a 10-20% capacity constraint for every doubling of the ring size.
+With 1% of work being complex 2i queries, there can be a 10-20% capacity constraint for every doubling of the ring size.

 If applying either an evaluation/filter expression or a regular expression it is normally the expression that dominates the CPU utilisation.
 Writing the expression using regex is normally about 20-50% more efficient than using an evaluation and a filter expression (the regular expressions are compiled before being distributed to each vnode).
 The cost of this expression is proportionate to the number of keys in the sort key range (not the number of keys that are deserialised).